-The main WWOOF website (www.wwoof.org) is packed with helpful information, and includes links to other countries like Italy (www.wwoof.it) and the United States (www.wwoofusa.org) who are not part of the International WWOOFing organization.
+The main WWOOF website (www.wwoof.org) is packed with helpful information and includes links to other countries like Italy (www.wwoof.it) and the United States (www.wwoofusa.org) who are not part of the International WWOOFing organisation.

 Although I must acknowledge that our initial attraction to WWOOFing was financial, we also had a desire to experience some settled time in Italy and France, allowing us a chance to get to know people, politics, culture, and social mores on a more intimate level than one can as a tourist.
 It’s a win-win situation for both the volunteer workers and the farmers.
-The workers get a chance to learn about organic farming and to experience a different way of living far from their home (but you can probably find a WWOOFing volunteer opportunity close to your town, or at least in your home province or state if that’s more manageable for you) while the farmers get help in the never-ending chores of running a farm, organic or otherwise.
+The workers get a chance to learn about organic farming and to experience a different way of living far from their home while the farmers get help in the never-ending chores of running a farm, organic or otherwise.
+You can probably find a WWOOFing volunteer opportunity close to your town, or at least in your home province or state, if that’s more manageable for you.

 WWOOFing Impact on Our Family